 Not Understanding Your Skin Needs

 Dry skin isn’t the same as dehydrated skin.
-Dry skin usually lacks oil and doesn’t look supple while, dehydrated skin feels “tight”.
+Dry skin usually lacks oil and doesn’t look supple while, dehydrated skin lacks water and feels “tight”.

 Applying Moisturiser On Dry Skin

 The best time to apply moisturiser is to apply it right after coming out of the shower.
-We’re not saying your skin should be drenched and wet but it should be damped.
+We’re not saying your skin should be drenched and wet but it should be damp.
 Alternatively, you could always spritz your skin with face mist to help keep it damp.
+Don’t wait too long before applying moisturiser because you’ll end up losing moisture to the air when the water evaporates off your face.

 Text: Atika Lim / The Singapore Women’s Weekly / December 2017